Keep Your Calm in the Office with a Zen Dish Garden

 - Raking tool: You can make your own raking tools from household items with prongs, such as forks, chopsticks, or combs.
 Make sure they are evenly-spaced to create nice and smooth patterns on the sand.

-- 1Pour the sand into the tray.Distribute the sand evenly all over the container.Advertisement
+- 1Distribute the sand evenly all over the container.Pour the sand into the tray.Advertisement

 - 3Place the rocks in a pleasing arrangement or where they best complement the entire diorama.